Maanush2004/android_vendor_lenovo_manning/README.md

 ---

-These vendor blobs can be used to build LineageOS-14.1 for Lenovo K8 Note
+These vendor blobs can be used to build LineageOS-15.1 for Lenovo K8 Note.
+Work In Progress.
+ROM doesn't boot